cns-iu/hra-ftu-explorer-supporting-information/data-preprocessing/ftu2-pseudo-code.md

 For testing, generate as format: https://github.com/hubmapconsortium/hra-ui/blob/main/apps/ftu-ui/src/assets/TEMP/ftu-cell-summaries.jsonld
 Web component/widget has two input, one for cell summaries (https://github.com/hubmapconsortium/hra-ui/blob/main/apps/ftu-ui/src/assets/TEMP/ftu-cell-summaries.jsonld) and one for datasets (https://github.com/hubmapconsortium/hra-ui/blob/main/apps/ftu-ui/src/assets/TEMP/ftu-datasets.jsonld)

+### `run_all.sh`
+Runs all Pythons scripts.

+# Implementation details
+- How should we handle cell summaries in the FTU Explorer for which we have no associated paper?
+This applies to many HuBMAP and SenNet datasets.
+The Explorer needs to display metadata in the bottom right corner.
+Can we invent new table headers that work for cell summaries and papers?
+- Use `gitgnore` for big files
+- `output` for usage, raw-data` folder for downloaded data